 Private placement fraud takes many forms.
 Understanding these schemes helps investors recognize when they may have been victimized and enables a private placement fraud lawyer to identify potential claims.

-Recent Enforcement Example: In 2024, the founder of GPB Capital was found guilty of five fraud charges related to his management of the firm, which raised $1.8 billion from private investors through broker-dealer networks.
+Recent Enforcement Example: In 2024, the founder of GPB Capital was found guilty of five fraud charges related to his management of a large private-placement issuer sold through broker-dealer networks.
 This case demonstrates how fraudulent private placements can reach massive scale before detection.

 Warning Signs of Private Placement Fraud